davidmarne/dart_meta_types/README.md

   int get fieldWithDefault => 10;

   // data class fields are not nullable, one must
-  // use the Nullable class to represent nullable fields Nullable<int> get nullable;
+  // use the Option class to represent nullable fields Option<int> get optional;

   // computed fields memoize the result of the getter function
   @computed